 It would go like this.
 It’s the first day of term.
 I arrive at the university campus and head for my office.
 But it’s not there.
 The corridor stops before my office door.
 Or the corridor is just entirely different – wood panels instead of plaster, and shaped differently.
 Or the entire building has disappeared.
 Or, in one wonderful variant, the campus is now a pile of rubble but my office stands up in splendid isolation in this derelict scene.
 Or my office exists, but it now has no walls; it’s open-plan with one or more other offices.
 My walls and bookshelves have vanished.
 I’m forced to share with someone I’ve never even met.

 Once, this office nightmare became close to reality.
-I returned to find that the work being carried out (to move my office door slightly in order to have a new fire door in the corridor) had been done, but all my books were piled up randomly around the floor and covered in dust.
+I returned to find that the work being carried out (to move my office door slightly in order to have a new fire door in the corridor) had been done, but all my books were piled up randomly around every possible surface and covered in dust.
 It was my office – but it wasn’t.
+This was what it looked like…

 In other variations (I’ve been in this game for a long time!) the scene shifted to the first class of term.
 I would head for the room I’d been timetabled to teach in, but I couldn’t find it.
 My watch showed the lecture was due to begin but I COULDN’T FIND THE ROOM!!!
 Or I could find it, but the group in it wasn’t the one I was supposed to be teaching.